mrava87/EAGE_Hackatoon_2017/README.md

 ## Scope of Project
 We aim to help seismic interpreters in detecting features of interest within seismic data using Machine Learning techniques.

-Haar Cascade classifiers are commonly used to identify faces or object in photos or video streams.
-We have adopted such an approach for seismic data by taking advantage of [OpenCV library](http://opencv.org) routines.
+Haar Cascade classifiers are commonly used to identify faces or object in photos and video streams.
+We have adopted the very same approach for seismic data by taking advantage of [OpenCV library](http://opencv.org) routines.
 So far we have trained Haar Cascade to detect seismic traps and faults (as well as beer bottles!), but we plan to train our model on other seismic features in the near future.

 ![Website](website_ban.png?raw=true "Website screenshot")